Ohio HVAC License: How to Get Certified as an HVAC Contractor in OH

 - Individual must be at least 18 years of age

-- Be legally allowed to work in the United States
+- Must be a U.S. citizen or legal alien (must provide proof) and allowed to work in the United States

-- Demonstrate at least five years of working in the HVAC trade, three years of experience working as a registered engineer, or relevant military experience
+- Have at least five years of experience working in the HVAC trade prior to your application, or be currently registered as an engineer with three years of experience

-- Have a criminal record clear of disqualifying offenses outlined in the Ohio Code
+- Have a criminal record clear of disqualifying offenses outlined by the OCILB Offense List

 - Pass both the Business & Law and HVAC Trade exams with a score of at least 70%